 Taoism is Born and Has a Huge Influence on Tai Chi History

-To accurately cover the origins of tai chi we need to sidestep historically for a moment to add Lao Tzu, the author of the Tao Te Ching and founder of Taoism, to tai chi’s lineage.
+To accurately cover the tai chi origin story we need to sidestep historically for a moment to add Lao Tzu, the author of the Tao Te Ching and founder of Taoism, to tai chi’s lineage.
 Taoism, and specifically the collection of essays in the Tao Te Ching provide the philosophical foundation for tai chi’s teachings and movements.
 Taoism describes the origin of all things and how separation from this origin causes people to act in unnatural ways.
 It also explains opposing forces that develop when we separate from this one true source of movement and thinking.

 Tai chi, in basic terms, is a physical set of movements where we can understand wasted actions, opposites, opposing forces, and how to move in synchronicity with ourselves and others (pushhands).
 One popular way to understand this and translate it as a measure of progress is Yin Yang Theory.
 It’s a way for us to correct how stressed, stiff, disconnected we can be by showing us a more positive, opposite direction.